jknight4/car-wash-htmlcss-project/README.md

 ## Status

-    Project is in progress (February 2022 - Present)
+    Project is in progress (February 2022 - February 2025)

 ## Why